Stephenville, Newfoundland and Labrador: Education

-Stephenville is also home to the Bay St. George campus of College of the North Atlantic (CNA) which is Newfoundland and Labrador's public college system.
-The provincial Headquarters for CNA is also located in the D.S.B Fowlow Building of the campus.
+Stephenville is also home to the Bay St. George campus of College of the North Atlantic (CNA), which is Newfoundland and Labrador's public college system.
+The provincial Headquarters for CNA is located in the D.S.B Fowlow Building of the campus.

 Western College is also located in Stephenville.
 Formerly known as CompuCollege, the Western College is an affiliate of Eastern College.

 Geography

 The town is located on the northeast coast of Bay St. George in southwestern Newfoundland, and on the Atlantic Ocean.
 It is situated on a small plateau and surrounded by the Long Range Mountains and Lewis Hills on either side.
 The downtown area lies to the north of the Stephenville International Airport, and the rest of the town expands primarily to the northwest.

 The town is bisected by Blanche Brook, a small river which runs roughly north to south before meeting Warm Brook, which flows roughly east to west, before both empty in Bay St. George.
 The original town of Stephenville is situated on the west side of the brook while the east side consists of the area which was once part of Ernest Harmon Air Force Base.
 There are 4 bridges which span Blanche Brook: Hansen Highway Bridge, Blanche Brook Bridge (Main Street), Columbus Bridge (Minnesota Drive) and the newest West Street Bridge built after the 2005 flood.
 3 smaller bridges span Warm Brook, located at: Mississippi Drive, Carolina Avenue and Connecticut Drive.
 Another waterway, Gaudon's Brook, forms the western border with Kippens.

 The brooks have been used to create a greenbelt/park area that extends through the centre of town, including Blanche Brook Park which was constructed following the destruction of a neighbourhood which formerly occupied the same space.